RFM Score: Analysis, Formula, and How to Calculate It

 Wrap up

-RFM modeling and RFM score emphasize that not all customers are created equal, so you should focus on retaining the most valuable customers and acquiring more customers like your best customers.
+RFM modeling and RFM score emphasize that not all customers are created equal, so focus on retaining the most valuable customers and acquiring customers like the best customers.

 The more you learn about each RFM segment, the better you become at optimizing strategies, from acquisition to retention.
 In our CVO Academy courses, you’ll find all you need to know about the RFM score system, segmentation, and how to approach each segment.